MaqsudovJamshed/Trading-and-Investing/README.md

 ## Bitcoin vs Traditional Assets

       In this part of the project, demonstrating the potential of investing in Bitcoin required a comparison with traditional assets like the S&P 500 and Gold.
-Particularly comaring the returns, risks and general trends.
+Particularly comparing the returns, risks and general trends.

 <img width="1046" alt="Screenshot 2024-12-13 at 19 04 04" src="https://github.com/user-attachments/assets/0086cb6f-dcd0-471e-b76a-99e20a49d04b" />

        This graph here clearly shows the following things :

        1. S&P 500 Stability: The red line (S&P 500 returns) shows consistent, low-volatility monthly returns, indicating steady performance over time.

-       2. Bitcoin Volatility: The blue line (Bitcoin returns) demonstrates sharp and frequent fluctuations, highlighting its significantly higher volatility compared to the S&P 500.
+       2. Bitcoin Volatility: The blue line (Bitcoin returns) demonstrates sharp and frequent fluctuations, highlighting its significantly higher volatility compared to the S&P 500

 <img width="1053" alt="Screenshot 2024-12-13 at 19 08 49" src="https://github.com/user-attachments/assets/5c3ef80d-2ea2-4f78-a792-c9f25f5b7c98" />